BloomBooks/bloom-utility-scripts/custom-css-analysis-and-migration/README.md

     `./some-path/BloomBulkDownloader.exe --include "*/*/custom*Styles.css" --syncfolder ./output/downloads --bucket production customBookStyles-files`

+Each of the following take an optional argument that will limit the number of records processed.

-1. Process those, grouping them into bins of duplicate stylesheets
+5. Process those, grouping them into bins of duplicate stylesheets

     `bun run group-stylesheets.ts 13`

-    Here the number is optional and it limits how many stylesheets will be processed.

 1. Process those groups, discarding ones that don't need migration

-    `bun run filter-stylesheets.ts`
+    `bun run filter-stylesheets.ts 7`

 1. Create draft migration files for each one

-    `bun run create-migrations.ts`
+    `bun run create-migrations.ts 3`